The before-after transformations of hair transplant surgeries look fantastic.

 Frequently Asked Questions (FAQs)

-Yes, a hair transplant lasts forever unless you develop a balding condition other than AGA, which is highly unlikely, statistically speaking.
-You can enjoy complete hair growth for a lifetime.
+Yes, in theory, a hair transplant should forever unless you develop a balding condition other than AGA, which is highly unlikely, statistically speaking, or give your head a reason to experience balding again, such as providing poor post-surgery care.
+As long as you follow a healthy post-surgery guide to take care of your hair, you can enjoy complete hair growth for a lifetime.

 How long does the hair last after a transplant?